 The artist himself is neither bystander nor participant.
 He is documentarian, interpreter, witness.
 His role, to capture the climax.
 His talent, to freeze its actors in his sharpened gaze.
 For these graphic records speak as much to the author’s personal mobility and daily rituals, as to the sweat, the shout and the melodrama of the ring.

 TOMOYUKI SHINKI is exhibited regularly within Japan and by The Museum of Everything in London, Paris, Rotterdam and Tasmania.
 He was recently selected by artist Grayson Perry to represent his country in the Royal Academy’s Summer Exhibition 2018.
-This is his first major presentation in the UK and is exclusive to The Gallery of Everything.

 THE CATALOGUE OF EVERYTHING #6, THE MUSEUM OF EVERYTHING 2016